 MFA Hardware and logistics costs

 Some MFA solutions such as security keys require specialized hardware.
-This means your organization must pay to acquire and import the hardware and have the proper procurement channels and processes for quick replacements and new employees.
+Even after paying to acquire and import the hardware, you organization must have the proper procurement channels and processes for quick replacements and new employees.
 You’ll also need the in-house expertise to maintain and update the hardware.
 This means you’ll have to hire experts, pay for education, or outsource the task to the manufacturer of the devices, all of which will incur more costs for your organization.